Skip Navigation LinksHome > SSW Standards > SSW Rules > Rules to Better Project Management with TFS (Creating and Managing Release Plans)

 Figure: Good Example - Multiple solution folders in the same Team Project

-16. Do you know how to create a project release plan with TFS?
+16. Reports – Do you know how to create a sprint backlog (was release plan) with TFS?

-1. Use SSW Agile Template to create or upgrade your TFS team project.
-See rule Do you use SSW Agile Template for SSW project?
+Tip: Use SSW Agile Template to create or upgrade your TFS team project.
+See Do you use SSW Agile Template for SSW project?

 Create Iteration in TFS